 Fir cones of the Patagonian highlands, Cerro Cuadrado petrified forests, what was once Pangaea, today the continent of South America.
 Fossilised trees from petrified forests of south America fascinate in their variety of colours and the enormous size some trunks attained, like the great sequoia of today reaching up to over 200 feet tall.

-Extraordinary female fir cone, the female cones being much more ovoid than the pollen producing male cones.
-Male cones are fairly uniformly similar, not round, but slender, tube like.
-The modern day Araucaria female cone can grow to maturity and attain sizes of between 50mm to 300mm.
-The exterior scales of this prehistoric fossilised example illustrated are well defined and display the familiar woody form which are recognisable to us today.
-From the Jurassic some hundreds of millions of years ago through to today these genetic seed cones hold the blueprint of the araucaria family, the monkey puzzles and gingko, these fir cones do not seem to have changed very much.
+Extraordinary female fir cone, the female cones being much more ovoid than the pollen-producing male cones.
+Male cones are fairly uniformly similar, not round, but slender, tube-like.
+The modern-day Araucaria female cone can grow to maturity and attain sizes of between 50mm to 300mm.
+The exterior scales of this prehistoric fossilised example illustrated are well defined and display the familiar woody form which is recognisable to us today.
+From the Jurassic, some hundreds of millions of years ago through to today these genetic seed cones hold the blueprint of the araucaria family, the monkey puzzles and gingko, these fir cones do not seem to have changed very much.